nbcrwiki/nbcrwiki.github.io/_accounts/account_setup.md

     Use ssh to login to your account:

         ssh -l YourAccount cluster.name.here
+        or
+        ssh YourAccount@cluster.name.here

     If your private key is in a non-standard location you can specify Its location using the "-i" parameter in SSH, for example:

         ssh -i /path/to/private_key -l YourAccount cluster.name.here

+-   **For users with MacOS laptops** <br>
+    If you have an openssl version 7+ you will need to do an extra step to use your DSA type ssh key.
+    Check your openssl version with :

+        openssl version

+    If more than 7, do one of

+    (1) add a line to your ~/.ssh/config file (create if does not exist)

+        PubkeyAcceptedKeyTypes +ssh-dss

+    (2) re-create a new ssh keyin RSA format with

+        ssh-keygen -t rsa

+     and email its public part.

 <p></p>
 [Back to Accounts][1]